Avalanche.report

 Persistent weak layer

-In some cases avalanches can be triggered in the weakly bonded old snow and reach medium size in isolated cases.
+In isolated cases avalanches can be triggered in the weakly bonded old snow.
+In very isolated cases avalanches are medium-sized.

 Apart from the danger of being buried, restraint should be exercised as well in view of the danger of avalanches sweeping people along and giving rise to falls.